blockchain-lab-um/masca/packages/docs/docs/tutorial/rpc-methods.md

 `boolean` if VC/VP is valid.

-If `verbose` is set to true, it returns `IVerifyResult` instead, which also contains Error message.
+If `verbose` is set to true, it returns `IVerifyResult` instead, which also contains an Error message.

 ### getAccountSettings